LukaLime/HerCalendar/README.md

 	3. Cycle start days, and next period start days should count towards cycle length
 	4. When editing, the Next period start date is not needed
 	5. When editing, the cycle length can not be changed and is set to 28
+	6. Set up a Login account authorization for cycle tracker